AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        Year  : Integer range 1 ..
 3000; --  You can add custom constraints on fields
     end record;

-One thing we can notice is that fields look a lot like variable declarations, except that they are inside of a record definition.

-As with objects declarations, it is possible to specify additional constraints when indicating the subtype of the field.
+Fields look a lot like variable declarations, except that they are inside of a record definition.
+And as with variable declarations, you can specify additional constraints when supplying the subtype of the field.

 .. code-block:: ada
     :class: ada-nocheck